 Amarillo Invokana Injury Attorneys

 Invokana (canagliflozin) is prescribed to lower blood sugar levels in people with type 2 diabetes.
-It has been linked to serious and potentially fatal side effects including kidney damage, ketoacidosis and heart attack.
-If you have been harmed by taking Invokana, or if you have lost someone to a side effect of this dangerous drug, the defective drug attorneys of Wood Law Firm, LLP, can help you hold the pharmaceutical company responsible.
+It has been linked to serious and potentially fatal side effects including kidney damage, ketoacidosis, and heart attack.
+If you have been harmed by taking Invokana, or if you have lost someone to a side effect of this dangerous drug, our Invokana injury lawyers in Amarillo can help you hold the pharmaceutical company responsible.

-Invokana has been linked several dangerous side effects some of which are potentially fatal.
+Invokana has been linked to several dangerous side effects some of which are potentially fatal.
 They include:

 - Renal impairment

 In May 2015, barely more than two years after Invokana hit the market, the Institute for Safe Medication Practices (ISMP) reported in QuarterWatch that it had found at least 457 serious adverse event reports involving Invokana in the FDA’s Adverse Event Reporting System (FAERS), including 54 cases of renal impairment or failure.

 - Kidney failure or impairment